 1. Company Overview

-The company was founded by Gary Benattar, Omer Shlomovits, Ouriel Ohayon, and Tal Be’ery in 2018.
 Their unique mix of engineering, security, and cryptography helped the Zengo project raise $4 million in seed funding, including Samsung’s backing.
-In 2021, Zengo was able to raise another $20 million in an additional round of investing, taking the total funding raised to $24 million.
+In 2021, Zengo raised $4 million and then another $20 million in an additional round of investment.
+With the 2022 Series A investing round raising another $24 million, Zengo managed to acquire a total of $52 million.

 The Zengo wallet aims to make the crypto economy more accessible to everybody, removing technical frustrations while maintaining the highest levels of security.
 Late 2019 saw the release of the Zengo 2.0 keyless wallet to early adopters.
-In early 2022, Zengo also added support for users to connect to a variety of decentralized applications to keep users safe on web3.
+In early 2022, Zengo also added support for users to connect to a variety of decentralized applications to keep users safe on Web3

-So how does Zengo stack up against the competition?
+So, how does Zengo stack up against the competition?

 As someone who reviews plenty of crypto platforms, I can tell you my heart sinks every time I have to create a new password or store a seed phrase.
 It’s a headache that Zengo solves without you having to lose control of your crypto.
 Read this to understand how decentralized crypto wallets traditionally secure your coins.

 This keyless simplicity is built into a stunning UI, which is intuitive and super simple.
-To register, all you need is an email address and fingerprint lock or FaceID – no password or private key complexities.
+To register, all you need is an email address and a fingerprint lock or FaceID – no password or private key complexities.

 To back up your wallet, your account links to your iCloud or Google Drive and is secured with face-mapping.
-It’s painless to set up, without the stressful processes and security warnings usually found on software or hardware wallets.
+It’s painless to set up without the stressful processes and security warnings usually found on software or hardware wallets.
 Plus, you can even add a face-map of a family member or trusted person to secure your crypto if anything happens to you.

 The wallet itself functions as we have come to expect from a cryptocurrency wallet.
-You can receive crypto using public address and QR codes, send funds securely and choose from a range of coins to store your wealth.
-Coin support is currently limited, with a lot of big name tokens like XRP, Solana, Avalanche, Litecoin and Bitcoin Cash unavailable on Zengo.Zengo app
+You can receive crypto using public addresses and QR codes, send funds securely, and choose from a range of coins to store your wealth.
+Coin support is currently limited, with a lot of big-name tokens like Ripple (XRP), Solana (SOL), Avalanche (AVAX), Litecoin (LTC), and Bitcoin Cash (BCH) unavailable on Zengo.

 3. Other Wallet Features